Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-VWAN.md

 ## 6. Platform DevOps and Automation

 Azure landing zone portal accelerator provides an integrated CICD pipeline via [AzOps](https://github.com/Azure/AzOps) that can be used with GitHub Actions.
-For detailed steps for setting up this configuration, refer to the [Deploy Enterprise-Scale Landing Zones Platform DevOps and Automation](./Deploying-Enterprise-Scale-Platform-DevOps) article.
+For detailed steps for setting up this configuration, refer to the [Deploy Platform DevOps and Automation](./Deploying-ALZ-Platform-DevOps) article.

 ## 7. Network topology and connectivity
 On the *Network topology and connectivity* blade, you will configure the core networking platform resources, such as hub virtual network, gateways (VPN and/or ExpressRoute), Azure Firewall, DDoS Protection Standard and Azure Private DNS Zones for Azure PaaS services.
 To deploy and configure these network resources, you must select a network topology.
 For this scenario: